 The Kenyan Edwin Kiprop Kiptoo was the big winner in the 40th Authentic Athens Marathon, even setting a new course record with a time of 2:10:34.

-In 490 BC, Athenian hoplites demonstrated remarkable unity as they faced and defeated the overwhelming Persian invasion force in the iconic Battle of Marathon.
-According to Greek historian Herodotus and corroborated by modern historians, the Persian army and fleet significantly outnumbered the 11,000 ancient Greek hoplites, comprised of 10,000 Athenians and 1,000 soldiers from Plataea (a town near Thebes).
+One of the best things to do in Marathon Greece for history buffs is to visit the site of the ancient battle of Marathon.
+In 490 BCE, Athenian hoplites demonstrated remarkable unity as they faced and defeated the overwhelming Persian invasion force in the iconic Battle of Marathon.
+According to Greek historian Herodotus, the Persian army and fleet outnumbered the 11,000 ancient Greek hoplites, comprised of 10,000 Athenians and 1,000 soldiers from Plataea (a town near Thebes).

 Other Greek Battles against the Persians in Greek territory are: